|Nutrition Facts (per serving)|

 - 4 tablespoons sugar

-- 4 large egg yolks (room-temperature; reserve the whites)
+- 4 large egg yolks (at room temperature; reserve the whites)

 - 4 ounces/1 stick butter (softened)